commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 and a `key` representing the key of the categorydraft that is waiting to be created/updated.

 Here is an example of a `CustomObject` in the target project that represents a categoryDraft with the key `categoryKey1`.
-Being persisted as `CustomObject` means that the referenced parentcategory with the key `nonExistingParent` does not exist yet.
+Being persisted as `CustomObject` means that the referenced parent Category with the key `nonExistingParent` does not exist yet.

 ```json
 {